DiamondMiner88/KitCat/README.md

 - [Nano-AI](https://github.com/Nano-AI) - _Dev_
 - [BerkM125](https://github.com/BerkM125) - _Dev_

+## Issues
+Would have to repeat command in order for bot to work.

 ## TODO
 - Change the prefix in index.html, and also change the href for the discord button to the invite link.
 - Add link to invite for bot commands.